 Groups organize actions into logical UI structures, which in turn can contain other groups.
 A group of actions can form a toolbar or a menu.
 Subgroups of a group can form submenus of a menu.

-Actions can be included in multiple groups, and thus appear in multiple places within the IDE UI.
+Actions can be included in multiple groups, and thus appear in different places within the IDE UI.
 An action must have a unique identifier for each place it appears in the IDE UI.
 See the Action Declaration Reference section for information about how to specify locations in the IDE UI.

-Therefore the same action can have different text or icons when it appears in different places of the user interface.
+Therefore, the same action can have different text or icons when it appears in different places of the user interface.